International Development (Graduate Diploma)

-Study for your Diploma for Graduates in International Development by distance learning
+Study for your Graduate Diploma in International Development

 The programme is suitable for graduates of any discipline who, for professional or personal reasons, wish to secure a stand-alone qualification in international development.
 It is also ideal for those who wish to undertake postgraduate work and whose first degree is in an unrelated field.
 It aims to provide a thorough grounding in the principles of international development while developing critical skills for a wide range of real world professional situations.